 Lawyers representing EMED Technologies Corp. ("EMED") sent RMS a letter dated, May 1, 2013, which alleged that the RMS High-Flo Butterfly design infringed a patent controlled by EMED.
-RMS disputed this claim and we believed that our design did not infringe and that the EMED patent itself was not valid.
-Under advice of counsel, on September 20, 2013, the Company commenced in the United States District Court for the Eastern District of California a declaratory judgment action against competitor, EMED to establish the invalidity of one of EMED's patents and non-infringement of the Company's needle sets.
+RMS disputed this claim and believes that our design did not infringe and that the EMED patent itself was not valid.
+Under advice of counsel, on September 20, 2013, the Company commenced in the United States District Court for the Eastern District of California a Declaratory Judgment action against competitor, EMED to establish the invalidity of one of EMED's patents and non-infringement of the Company's needle sets.
 EMED answered the complaint and asserted patent infringement and unfair business practice counterclaims.
 The Company responded by asserting its own unfair business practice claims against EMED.
 Both parties have requested injunctive relief and monetary damages.
 Discovery is ongoing.

-On June 16, 2015, the Court issued what it termed a "narrow" preliminary injunction against the Company from making certain statements regarding some of EMED's products.
-On June 23, 2016, EMED filed a motion seeking to have the Company held in contempt, claiming that certain language in the Company's device labeling does not comply with the injunction.
-In response to a show cause order, the Company advised the Court that the language in the Company's labeling that EMED challenged is language that the FDA directed the Company to use in its labeling.
-The Court discharged the show cause order, effectively rejecting EMED's contempt argument.
+On June 16, 2015, the Court issued what it termed a "narrow" Preliminary Injunction against the Company from making certain statements regarding some of EMED's products.
+On June 23, 2016, EMED filed a Motion seeking to have the Company held in contempt, claiming that certain language in the Company's device labeling does not comply with the injunction.
+In response to a Show Cause Order, the Company advised the Court that the language in the Company's labeling that EMED challenged is language that the FDA directed the Company to use in its labeling.
+The Court discharged the Show Cause Order, effectively rejecting EMED's contempt argument.

-On March 24, 2016, EMED filed a motion seeking a second preliminary injunction prohibiting RMS from selling three of its products in California.
-The Company opposed that motion on April 19, 2016.
-A decision on the motion is still pending.
+On March 24, 2016, EMED filed a Motion seeking a second Preliminary Injunction prohibiting RMS from selling three of its products in California.
+The Company opposed that Motion on April 19, 2016.
+The Order denying this second Preliminary Injunction was issued June 6, 2017.